 - Print in Red or bold

-- Print Set name with modifiers set name with modifiers on the ticket
+- Print Modifier Set name with modifiers on the ticket

 - POS Display Order